EdwardsCP/powershell-scripts/README.md

-# SADPhishes.ps1 Basic Usage Screenshots
+# SADPhishes.ps1 Basic info and Usage Screenshots
 The screenshots below show an example of a workflow that can be taken through the SADPhishes script.
 In this example...

 ...the user created a Compliance Search query using a Subject, Sender Address, and Date Range